British Transport Police: Divisions

 From 1 April 2014, the divisional structure changed from the previous seven division structure to a four division structure - according to BTP this new structure will 'deliver a more efficient force, generating savings to reinvest in more police officers across the railway network'.

 A Division

-Based at BTP Headquarters in Central London, this division retains overall control of the other divisions and houses central functions including forensics, CCTV and major investigations.
-As of 2015, 393 police officers, 10 special constables and 946 police staff are based at FHQ.
+Based at BTP headquarters in Central London, this division retains overall control of the other divisions and houses central functions including forensics, CCTV and major investigations.
+As of 2015, 393 police officers, ten special constables and 946 police staff were based at FHQ.

 B Division

 This division covers London and the South East and southern areas of England.
 This division is further divided into the following sub-divisions: